mgkdn9/oo-i-have-that-backend/README.md

 To Do:
 1. Profile page
-  Show my tool requests
+  Edit Request btn
+  Delete Request btn
-  Show tool requests I've responded to
+  Show when TRs I've responded to have been deleted

 2. Make look better

-  Show first name of requester
+3. Use env vars